SBFX / USASmoke for Milsim Events and Tournaments: Organizer's Field Guide [OPERATIONAL]

 Pre-Registration Bundling

 The most operationally clean model is to include a smoke bundle in registration tiers.
 A standard player registration includes two units in assigned faction colors.
 Command or HQ roles include a larger allocation in command colors.
 Medic roles receive a casualty color allocation.
-This approach gives the organizer a demand forecast before ordering, lets staff pre-stage smoke by role before check-in, and eliminates disputes about who received what during the event.
+This approach gives the organizer a demand forecast before ordering, lets staff pre-staging smoke by role before check-in, and eliminates disputes about who received what during the event.
 For a full framework on building these bundles, the procurement guide in wholesale smoke grenades for airsoft fields covers the margin model in more detail.

 Safety and Documentation Requirements